Steel Serpent: The Immortal Iron Fist

-Later, Davos took part in the rebellion of K'un-L'un, after his father forced him to recognise the potential treachery of his allies by asking him to consider the possibility that there might another angle that he had not anticipated rather than constantly assuming that he was always right.
-He helped defeat Yu-Ti, leader of K'un-L'un, and began a process of redeeming himself in the eyes of his peers.
-His father, Lei Kung the Thunderer, who has taken over leadership of K'un-L'un, charged him with guarding a dragon egg, from which Shou-Lao shall be reborn for the next Iron Fist to fight.
+Davos takes part in the rebellion of K'un-Lun after his father forces him to recognize the potential treachery of his allies by asking him to consider the possibility that there might another angle that he had not anticipated rather than constantly assuming that he was always right.
+He helps overthrow the Yu-Ti Nu-An and begins a process of redeeming himself in the eyes of his peers.
+His father Lei Kung, who has taken over leadership of K'un-Lun, charges him with guarding a dragon egg, from which Shou-Lao shall be reborn.